-Before to do this we shall first study the flocking property, i.e. the long time behaviour for a fixed N in section 2.
-This problem is not discussed (except via some simulations) in [BD16].
+In this paper, we study the flocking property, i.e. the long time behaviour of the solution for a fixed N. This problem is not discussed (except via some simulations) in [BD16].
 It is worth noticing that the set of all velocities is always a subset of the initial configuration of velocities.
 Indeed, at each jump time, a particle aligns its velocity on another one : no new velocity is created, contrary to the usual Cucker-Smale type models.
 Hence alignment will mean that all velocities are the same after some almost surely finite stopping time.
 After this time the distances between all positions will no more change.
 It follows that alignment of velocities automatically implies "swarming" (distances between particles remain bounded), and is thus enough for flocking.
-The main results of this section are the following:
+Our main results are the following:

-- (1) If interaction is allowed with a large number of neighbors (more than one half of the population), in particular with all of them, then the system is almost surely flocking, whatever the initial configuration is.
+- (1) If interaction is allowed with a sufficiently large number of neighbors (more than one half of the population), in particular with all of them, then the system is almost surely flocking, whatever the initial configuration is.
 This is called "unconditional" flocking.
-In addition we shall provide theoretical bounds for the mean flocking time. - (2) In any case, after some almost surely finite stopping time, the population is divided into several flocking sub-populations that do no more interact one with another.
+In addition we shall provide theoretical bounds for the mean flocking time (i.e the first time when all the agents share the same velocity). - (2) In any case, after some almost surely finite stopping time, the population is divided into several flocking sub-populations that do no more interact one with another.
 The size of these subgroups of individuals is random, and we may have situations where flocking holds with a positive probability while non flocking also holds with a positive probability.
 This is somehow different from what is usually called "conditional" flocking in the literature (i.e flocking under conditions on the initial positions and velocities) : here same initial conditions may lead to flocking (or not) with positive probability.